 - A. Employees shall have the right to inspect all contents of their complete personnel file kept within the District.
 Upon request, a copy of any documents contained therein shall be provided to the employee at their expense. - B. The District's personnel file for an employee shall contain the following items: - 1.
 The employee's required evaluation reports including probationary documentation, if any. - 2.
 The individual service contracts of the employee. - 3.
 The transcript of the employee's academic record. - 4.
 The verification of certificated experience. - 5.
 Any other documentation required by law, rule, or regulation implementing that law. - 6.
-Derogatory materials may be kept in the employee's file if they have been shown to the employee within fifteen (15) days of either the receipt of the material or after being allowed by an investigating agency. - C. The District's personnel file for an employee shall not include the following items: - 1.
-Any grievance concerning the employee. - 2.
-Derogatory material not previously shown to any employee. - 3.
-Medical records will be held in a separate file in the District Office. - D. Upon written request by the employee or the District, the Superintendent and employee shall sign and state an inventory sheet to verify contents of the District's personnel file for an employee.

-- E. All contents of personnel files shall remain the property of the School District. - F. The employee may request that material contained in the District's personnel file for an employee be removed.
+Derogatory materials may be kept in the employee's file if they have been shown to the employee within fifteen (15) days after receipt or composition, or notification of an investigation unless prohibited by law. - 7.
+Employees shall be given a copy of any derogatory material that is placed in their personnel file at the time it is so placed.
+Employees shall be given an opportunity to attach written comments within ten (10) days of the receipt of the material.
+Employees shall indicate they have seen such materials and have received a copy thereof by affixing their signature and dating the copy that is to go into the file. - C. The District's personnel file for an employee shall not include the following items: - 1.
+Any grievance concerning the employee; - 2.
+Derogatory material not previously shown to any employee; - 3.
+Medical records will be held in a separate file in the District Office. - D. Upon written request by the employee or the District, the Superintendent and employee shall sign and state an inventory sheet to verify contents of the District's personnel file for an employee. - E. All contents of personnel files shall remain the property of the School District. - F. The employee may request that material contained in the District's personnel file for an employee be removed.
 Such request shall be in writing and directed to the Superintendent.

 Within ten (10) working days of the employee, the Superintendent shall meet with the employee to consider the request.
 Within five (5) working days of the meeting the Superintendent shall render a decision, in writing, to the employee.
 Should the employee not be satisfied with this decision, he/she may appeal the decision through the grievance procedure contained herein.